 Do your dreams of organizing and streamlining your plant-based meal prep always seem to fall short of your ideal?
 Is that lean, green, spotless plant-based cooking machine of a kitchen you’re trying to set up never quite getting up to speed?
 You are not alone!
 Many things, especially any kind of organization and time management, are, in all honesty, often easier said than done.

-However, the laws of physics have repeatedly shown us that there really are only so many hours in the day, and the best of efficiency planning still requires not only time but energy, effort, focus, and concentration – which you, Mr. or Ms. Busy Person, just may not have.
+However, the laws of physics have repeatedly shown us that there really are only so many hours in the day, and the best efficiency planning still requires not only time but energy, effort, focus, and concentration—which you, Mr. or Ms. Busy Person, just may not have.

-But when there’s a will, there really is a way – here’s five helpful plant-based diet meal prep tips for busy people:
+But when there’s a will, there is a way – here are five helpful plant-based diet meal prep tips for busy people:

 1. Pre-Packaged Vegetables and Salads

-Pre-washed and pre-chopped veggies and salads are not ideal when you prep plant-based meals.
-They’re more expensive and are less environmentally friendly because of the extra packaging.
+Pre-washed and pre-chopped veggies are usually more expensive and are less environmentally friendly because of the extra packaging.
 But don’t let the perfect be the enemy of the good, as they say!

-These products have their rightful place in a busy life such as yours, and according to the Cleveland Clinic, as long as pre-cut, bagged products are fresh, they’re just as healthy as their unpackaged counterparts.
+These products have their rightful place in a busy life like yours.
+According to the Cleveland Clinic, as long as pre-cut, bagged products are fresh, they’re just as healthy as their unpackaged counterparts.

-Being able to open a bag of pre-washed and chopped kale, lettuce, salad greens, cabbage, or carrots, for instance, and immediately toss your veggies in the skillet or the salad bowl, for some people can be the difference between eating well and resorting to running out of the house hungry and grabbing junk food on the fly.
+For some people, being able to open a bag of pre-washed and chopped kale, lettuce, salad greens, cabbage, or carrots and immediately toss the veggies in the skillet or salad bowl can be the difference between eating well and resorting to running out of the house hungry and grabbing junk food on the fly.

-It’s not only the extra time and extra mess – which, let’s face it, can be considerable – sometimes it’s the mere thought of washing and chopping vegetables that can overwhelm us when we’re pressed for time.
-Life is hard enough, this is one way you can make healthy, fresh foods available when you’re low on time and energy.
+It’s not only the extra time and extra mess—which, let’s face it, can be considerable—sometimes the mere thought of washing and chopping vegetables can overwhelm us when we’re pressed for time.
+Life is hard enough; this is one way you can make healthy, fresh foods available when you’re low on time and energy.

 2. Frozen Fruits and Vegetables

-When you can’t use fresh or pre-packaged, frozen fruits and vegetables are a great option for several reasons.
-First of all, frozen produce is often less expensive than fresh, especially when it comes to out-of-season items.
+When fresh or pre-packaged fruits and vegetables are unavailable, frozen produce is a great alternative.
+First, frozen produce is often less expensive than fresh, especially when it comes to out-of-season items.

-Even more important, frozen produce is going to stay fresh until you use it (within reason of course) at your convenience.
+Even more important, frozen produce will stay fresh until you use it (within reason) at your convenience.
 It’s also on hand for spur-of-the-moment cooking – no harried last-minute or midnight runs to the grocery store.

-You’ll avoid both the pressure of needing to use fresh produce before it goes bad and the upset of having to discard the produce that you inevitably don’t get to in time – you’re only human after all!
+You’ll avoid the pressure of using fresh produce before it goes bad and the upset of having to discard the produce that you inevitably don’t get to in time – you’re only human, after all!

-Stock up on sale if you can, but regardless, be sure to have an ample supply of your favorite and most commonly-used frozen fruits and vegetables on hand at all times.
+Stock up on sale if you can, but regardless, be sure to have an ample supply of your favorite and the most commonly used frozen fruits and vegetables on hand at all times.
 Truly, they’re a lifesaver for plant-based cooks.

 3. Pre-Cooked Frozen Foods

-In addition to frozen fruits and veggies, there are also pre-cooked frozen items, such as frozen riced cauliflower cooked quinoa and other dishes such as vegetable medleys available at Trader Joe’s and other grocers.
-These can be combined, of course, with fresh or frozen fruits, vegetables, or legumes (e.g. frozen lima beans or green peas).
+In addition to frozen fruits and veggies, there are also pre-cooked frozen items, such as frozen riced cauliflower cooked quinoa and vegetable medleys, available at Trader Joe’s and other grocers.
+These can be combined, of course, with fresh or frozen fruits, vegetables, or legumes (e.g., frozen lima beans or green peas).

 4. Crock-Pot or Instant Pot: Your Best Friends

-If you don’t already have an Instant Pot or a Crock-Pot, they’re definitely worth investing in and easy to come by.
-And Instant Pot will both slow cook and pressure cook and are very popular with plant-based vegan cooks.
-You can get either at big box stores such as Target, at department stores, on Amazon, and often even at supermarkets.
+If you don’t already have an Instant Pot or a Crock-Pot, they’re worth investing in and easy to come by.
+Instant Pot is very popular with plant-based vegan cooks and will be slow or pressure cook.
+You can get it at big box stores like Target, department stores, or Amazon.

-Used ones are available at very little cost on Craigslist as well.
-These are truly a busy person’s best friends, allowing you to create a variety of delicious, hearty dishes in a minimum of time and with a minimum amount of meal prep.
+Used ones are also available at very little cost on Craigslist.
+These are a busy person’s best friends, allowing you to create a variety of delicious, hearty dishes in a minimum of time and with a minimum amount of meal prep.

-You don’t need to worry about sautéing onions first, for instance, when making soup – just toss everything in and it will cook itself into sheer yumminess.
+You don’t need to worry about sautéing onions first, for instance, when making soup – toss everything in, and it will cook itself into sheer yumminess.

-These are great for soups and stews as well as for oatmeal and other whole-grain porridge and for cooking beans.
-Just throw your ingredients in before you go to bed and have a healthful, warm breakfast waiting for you when you awaken.
+These are great for soups and stews, oatmeal and other whole-grain porridge, and beans.
+Just throw your ingredients in before you go to bed, and a healthful, warm breakfast will be waiting for you when you awaken.

-If your slow cooking, start in the morning and have dinner waiting for you when you come home.
+If you’re slow-cooking, start in the morning and have dinner when you come home.
 Running late?
-No worries, it cooks so slowly that another hour or two, especially on a low setting, shouldn’t make too much difference.
-While some kitchen items are costly, you’re likely to find a crockpot or Instant Pot are the best bang for your buck, IMHO.
+No worries.
+It cooks so slowly that another hour or two, especially on a low setting, shouldn’t make too much difference.
+While some kitchen items are costly, you’re likely to find a crockpot or Instant Pot is the best bang for your buck, IMHO.

 5. Batch Cooking